HebiRobotics/QuickBuffers/benchmarks/README.md

 The first benchmark was copied from [Small Binary Encoding's](https://mechanical-sympathy.blogspot.com/2014/05/simple-binary-encoding.html) Car (140 byte) and MarketData (64 byte) throughput benchmarks.
 It tests manual creation of messages and encodes and decodes them from a byte array, which is similar to sending and receiving individual messages.

+Note that this test was done using the original SBE .proto definitions.
+Changing from varint to fixed-width types would improve the results by 30-50%.
+Additional inlining of small nested fields would result in more than 5x the original message throughput.
+You should be aware that there is a significant trade-off between wire size and encoding speed.

 <!-- car multiplier: 140 * 1000 / (1024*1024) = 0.1335 = -->
 <!-- market multiplier: 64 * 1000 / (1024*1024) = 0.061 = -->